WRTI: Programming

-WRTI is a music-intensive public radio service, broadcasting classical music during the day, and jazz at night, and Christian spiritual music on Sunday.

-The station features hosts Kevin Gordon, John T.K.
-Scherch, Bob Perkins, Melinda Whiting, Bob Craig, Maureen Malloy, Joe Patti, I. Robin "Bobbi" Booker, Courtney Blue, Rich Gunning, Mark Pinto, and Mike Bolton.
-Long-time jazz host Jeff Duperon died on June 17, 2019.
-He was 66.
-Mid-day classical music host Bliss Michelson died on March 14, 2021, due to complications from COVID-19 at the age of 71.
-Debra Lew Harder left the station on September 21, 2021, to become the host of the Metropolitan Opera radio broadcasts.

-After a long hiatus, WRTI, in 2013, resumed broadcasting full-length concerts by the Philadelphia Orchestra Sunday afternoon.
-Recorded each week at the Kimmel Center's Verizon Hall in Center City, this series brings the distinctive sound of the "Fabulous Philadelphians" in performance back to the Delaware Valley airwaves.
+After a hiatus, WRTI, in 2013, resumed broadcasting full-length concerts by the Philadelphia Orchestra on Sunday afternoons.
+Recorded each week at the Kimmel Center's Verizon Hall in Center City, this series brings the distinctive sound of the "Fabulous Philadelphians" in performance to the Delaware Valley airwaves.

-WRTI presents in-concert performances of South Jersey's Symphony In C Orchestra, the Chamber Orchestra of Philadelphia, the Philadelphia Youth Orchestra, The Crossing and others, as well as opera performances from the Academy of Vocal Arts, OperaDelaware and the Opera Company of Philadelphia.
+WRTI presents in-concert performances of South Jersey's Symphony In C Orchestra, the Chamber Orchestra of Philadelphia, the Philadelphia Youth Orchestra and The Crossing, as well as opera performances from the Academy of Vocal Arts, OperaDelaware and the Opera Company of Philadelphia.

-WRTI is a network affiliate of NPR, PRI and APM, airing news and arts programming from these networks.
-Programs include NPR's Newscast Service, From The Top, and SymphonyCast.
-WRTI is also an affiliate of the WFMT Radio Network, broadcasting a wide range of programming from this Chicago-based syndicator including concert broadcasts from the Chicago Symphony Orchestra, New York Philharmonic, San Francisco Symphony, the Deutsche Welle Festival Concert series, and many more programs and concert series on both the analog FM service and the digital HD2 service.
+WRTI is a network affiliate of NPR, Public Radio International (PRI) and American Public Media (APM), airing news and arts programming from these networks.
+Programs include NPR's From The Top, and SymphonyCast.
+WRTI is also an affiliate of the WFMT Radio Network, broadcasting a wide range of programming from this Chicago-based syndicator, including concert broadcasts from the Chicago Symphony Orchestra, New York Philharmonic, San Francisco Symphony, the Deutsche Welle Festival Concert series on both the analog FM service and the digital HD2 service.

 WRTI is also an affiliate of the Toll Brothers-Metropolitan Opera Radio Network, airing the Met's Saturday Matinee performances live from December through May each year.
 In the Met's off-season, WRTI broadcasts the American Opera Series from the WFMT Radio Network.
 This series features performances by the San Francisco, Los Angeles and Houston Grand Operas, as well as the Lyric Opera of Chicago.
 With these series, WRTI broadcasts a full-length opera every Saturday afternoon.
 WRTI's Mark Pinto hosts Overture, an opera "pre-game" of sorts, playing opera-based music, Saturday at 12-noon, just before the Saturday Opera Broadcast.